johnbburg/performance-testing/README.md

 ## Usage

+./run.sh [-a] [-p] [-w]

+-a  Runs apache benchmark tests,

+-p  Runs Google PageSpeed tests.

+-w  Runs WebPageTest.

-Execute the run.sh script and wait for the result to complete.
+Execute the run.sh script and wait for the test to complete, which can take some time.
 Using default settings.
 Test results will be placed in result/[date and time of test].